 Spring Clean Your Life: Personal Relationships

-Personal relationships can suffer from issues of organization, poor time management, and the way you prioritize your life.
+Personal relationships can suffer from issues of organization, poor time management, and how you prioritize your life.

-It is very important to schedule time with your partner, with your children, with friends, and family.
+It is imperative to schedule time with your partner, children, friends, and family.

 Have organizational systems that keep track of everyone’s events, medical needs, and other important information.

-If you are always falling behind or forgetting things, this has a direct impact on the people you care about.
+If you are constantly falling behind or forgetting things, this directly impacts the people you care about.

 You might have to work late and miss valuable time with them.

 You may miss an event that is important to them because you have either forgotten, or are stuck finishing something at the office or school.